RandTrawick/SublimeSettings/README.md

 ## Troubleshooting

-- If you get a weird coloured bar across the top the screen on install of this repo, change the theme and then change it back.
+- If you get a weird coloured bar across the top the screen on install of this repo
+  - Wait for all dependencies to install and see if that fixes it.
+  - If that doesn't fix it, you can try changing the theme and then change it back.
       - Open the menu preferences > theme
       - Change the theme to Default.sublime-theme
       - Wait
       - Change the theme to Seti.sublime-theme
       - If that still does not fix it, try removing Seti UI theme and reinstalling it.

 ## Highlights / features